Nastel/tnt4j-streams/README.md

 </field>
 ```

-Sample above states that locator `loc1` resolved value should be upper cased and locator `loc2` resolved value should be upper cased and
+Sample above states that locator `loc1` resolved value should be upper-cased and locator `loc2` resolved value should be upper-cased and
 concatenated with string `_transformed`.
 Then those transformed values should be aggregated to field value separated by `,` symbol.
 For
 example locator `loc1` resolved value `value1`, then after transformation value is changed to `VALUE1`.
 Locator `loc2` resolved value
 `value2`, then after transformation value is changed to `VALIUE2_transformed`.
 Field aggregates those locators values to